naomicrosthwaite/naomicrosthwaite/README.md

 - I am really proud of my contribution to [Stigma Statistics](https://www.stigmastats.co.uk/) - developing a Django web application to collate and map suicide data to uncover prevention insights

+- I wrote an article about [Best Practice for Pull Requests](https://medium.com/@naomicrosthwaite/quality-reviews-best-practice-to-pull-requests-8973b44f45e8) as an outcome to an internal workstream about Pull Request Culture.
+I really enjoyed writing it, and I am motivated to write more articles from my experience and outlook 📝

 ⚡ Outside of work I enjoy upcycling furniture, spinning and going for walks

 #### Find me on the Web 🕸️